Installing ArangoDB on Windows

 We are not using the roaming part of the user's profile, because doing so avoids the data being synced to the windows domain controller.

 If this checkbox is selected the installer will attempt to perform an automatic update.
-For more information please see Upgrading from Previous Version.
+For more information please see Upgrading on Windows.

 Select this to create a backup of your database directory during automatic upgrade.
 The backup will be created next to your current database directory suffixed by a time stamp.